piegope/doc/docs/en/kb/z-parking/microsoft-rdp-remote-computer-authentication.md

 ---
-title: Microsoft RDP Remote Computer Requires Authentication
+title: Microsoft RDP remote computer requires authentication
 ---
 The connection cannot proceed because authentication is not enabled and the remote computer requires that authentication be enabled to connect.